Tikamin557/Ts-Core/README.md

   - Timed exits with optional dialogue and sound
 - Building Services for adding custom settings and visual features to buildings
 - Machine Interaction for adding custom right-click behavior to machines
+- Dialogue System for creating data-driven dialogues with conditions, responses, actions, and dialogue chaining
 - Migration System for updating IDs stored in existing save data
 - Customizable Notification System and Notification Themes
 - Content Patcher tokens and integration